orchard-studio/Imager.js/README.md

 This fork takes a slightly different approach to Retina/Hi-DPI images than some other techniques, instead of checking to see whether a `@2x` version of an image exists and then replacing it if it does, this instead simply **blindly** generates a double width image from the original source image and serves that.
 Therefore this approach is only suitable for use when the master/original images are all in high enough resolution to supply your design's needs on Retina/Hi-DPI devices.
 For example, you're creating a photography portfolio, you would upload a single high-resolution 3000px+ master JPG into Symphony and then let JIT generate all the other versions on the fly as needed.
 So an example user on 15" Retina MacbookPro would get served a 2880px wide image to display on screen at 1440px.

 In other words, upscaling a low-resolution image and serving it double sized is not going to magically make it 'hi-dpi', it's just going to *increase* your user's bandwidth load.
 This feature should thus only be used when you have access to Hi-DPI image content; if you don't, simply pass the `retina: false` option when calling Imager.js (e.g. `var imager = new Imager({retina: false});` and it will work exactly as the original Imager.js does.

+## CSS Backgrounds Support

+Simply add `cssBackground: true` to whichever Imager.js objects are acting on CSS backgrounds rather than images.
+See the [CSS Backgrounds Demo page](http://firegoby.com/imager-cssbackgrounds/) for example code.

 ## Events